• Behavioral and Cognitive Psychology • Clinical Child and Adolescent Psychology •

 Formal Specialty Definition:

-Psychoanalysis is a postdoctoral specialty, which provides comprehensive theories of normal and abnormal human personality development, adaptive and non-adaptive interpersonal and social relationships, and an understanding of the foundations of creative and artistic expression.
+Psychoanalytic and Psychodynamic Psychology and Psychoanalysis is a postdoctoral specialty, which provides comprehensive theories of normal and abnormal human personality development, adaptive and non-adaptive interpersonal and social relationships, and an understanding of the foundations of creative and artistic expression.
 Human cognitive, affective, and behavioral experience is understood to include both the conscious and the unconscious dimensions of human psychic life.
 Psychoanalysts study, diagnose, and treat psychological and psychosomatic symptoms, difficulties of development and character formation, and problems of interpersonal relationships, social and cultural adjustment, and psychological interferences in creative expression.

 Levels of Specialty Training: